Description

 Production Method

-Annual crop rotation is practiced and the garlic cannot be replanted in the same soil for an interval of 3 years.
+Annual crop rotation is practiced and the garlic cannot be replanted in the same soil for a period of 3 years.
 Sowing can be carried out manually or mechanically between October 1st and December 31st.
-The start of the harvest is decided by the producer, who assesses the level of ripeness of the bulb.
+The start of the harvest is decided by the producer, who assesses the plant’s degree of ripeness.
 Harvesting can be carried out manually or mechanically, with either a clean cut of the stalk, which is completely removed from the root, or by leaving just the apical bud.
 The bulbs are then dried naturally or with heated ventilation systems.
 During packaging, the bulbs are hand-woven together with their stalks and bound with string, raffia or other suitable materials.
+They can be stored in refrigerators.

 Appearance and Flavour

-Aglio Bianco Polesano PDO has a regular roundish shape with a slightly flat base; it is bright white in colour, without any coloured streaks.
+Aglio Bianco Polesano PDO has a regular roundish shape with a slightly flat base; it is bright white, without any coloured streaks.
 The bulbs are perfectly adjacent to each other and form a compact structure.
-The aroma is unique, less pungent and more persistent than other varieties, with pleasant hints of freshly cut grass and a sweet fruity aroma.
+Its aromatic profile is unique, less pungent and more persistent than other varieties, with pleasant hints of freshly cut grass and a sweet fruity flavour.

 History

-The presence of garlic in the Polesine area dates back to the Romans, who substantially changed the hydro-geologic conformation of the area thanks to the reclamation and recovery of agricultural land.
-The garlic crop was one of the most widely spread at that time, so much so, that Vergil mentioned it in the Georgics.
-Later, in the Middle Ages, Bocchi wrote in the Annali Pollicinensi that the inhabitants of Rovigo were forced to cultivate l’alio loco bono (good local garlic) on their plots of land.
-In the XVI century, books from the Accademia dei Concordi Rovigo mention garlic production as a particularly important activity in the area.
-In the mid XX century, garlic was already considered an industrial cultivation, so much so, that it earned the name “white gold of Polesine” for its commercial importance.
+The presence of garlic in the Polesine area dates back to the Romans, who changed the hydro-geologic conformation of the area substantially thanks to the reclamation and recovery of agricultural land.
+In the book La centuriazione dell'agro di Adria (1993) by Enrico Maragno, garlic cultivation is described as one of the most widespread at the time; Virgil also mentioned this in The Georgics.
+In the Annali Pollicinensi, historian Francesco Antonio Bocchi (1821-1888) wrote that in the Middle Ages the inhabitants of Rovigo were forced to grow “l’alio loco bono” (good local garlic) on their plots of land.
+In the 16th century, publications by the Accademia dei Concordi Rovigo recount how garlic production was a particularly important activity in Selva, an historical designation that referred to a few municipalities that are in today’s production area of the PDO.
+By the mid-20th century, garlic was considered an industrial cultivation, as stated in a paper by S. Zennaro in 1949.

 Gastronomy

-Aglio Bianco Polesano PDO must be kept in a cool, dry and airy place, and is best left with its tassels.
-When eaten fresh, its organoleptic characteristics and beneficial properties remain unaltered.
-When cooked, it is an ideal ingredient for enhancing the flavour of many dishes: from simple spaghetti with garlic, oil and chili, to more elaborated dishes such as soups, sauces or stews.
+Aglio Bianco Polesano PDO must be kept in a cool, dry and well-ventilated place, and it is best to leave the tassels attached.
+When eaten fresh, its organoleptic properties and beneficial properties remain unaltered.
+When cooked, it is ideal for enhancing the flavour of many dishes: from simple spaghetti with garlic, oil and chili, to more complex recipes like sauces or stews.

 Marketing

 The product is marketed as Aglio Bianco Polesano PDO.
 It is put on the market between July 10th and July 9th of the year following the harvest.
-It is sold in baskets (3-5 bulbs) or bunches with a varying amount of bulbs, weighing 0,5 and 2 kg; braids (5-22 bulbs) and large braids (30-40 bulbs), bunches (20-40 bulbs) and large bunches (70-120 bulbs), with a total weight ranging from 0.35 to 20 kg; 50 to 1000 g packets are also available, as well as 1 to 20 kg bags containing a variable amount of bulbs.
-Wood or plastic cartons or other suitable materials are used for packaging.
-The commercial categories are: Extra (minimum size 30 mm) and First (minimum size 45 mm).
+It is sold in baskets (3-5 bulbs); bunches with a varying number of bulbs, weighing from 500 g to 2 kg; small braids (5-22 bulbs) and large braids (30-40 bulbs); small strings (20-40 bulbs) and large strings (70-120 bulbs), with a total weight ranging from 350 g to 20 kg; 50 to 1000 g packets are also available, as well as 1 to 20 kg bags containing a varying number of bulbs.
+They are packed in containers made of wood, plastic, cardboard or other suitable materials.
+The commercial categories are: First (minimum size 30 mm) and Extra (minimum size 45 mm).

 Distinctive Features

-Aglio Bianco Polesano PDO is characterised by its particular aroma, which is given to the combination of volatile sulphur compounds and aromatic substances present in the bulb.
+Aglio Bianco Polesano PDO is characterised by its particular aroma, which is given to the combination of volatile sulphur compounds and aromatic substances present in the bulbs.